wadmiraal/wadmiraal.net/jekyll-src/_drafts/cache-the-hell-out-of-drupal.markdown

 }
 </code></pre>

 What this code does is checking if the list was computed.
 If not, it computes it and stores the result in a static variable.
 Think of it as a Class property, that keeps the data for later re-use.
 The difference is static variables are only accessible to the local function.
 But we don't mind: we only need it there.
 The next time the function is called, we use the static variable and return immediately.
-This is a nice improvement *(side node: Drupal provides an ever better way using [`drupal_static()`](), but the principle is the same)*.
+This is a nice improvement *(side node: Drupal provides an even better way using [`drupal_static()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/drupal_static/7), but the principle is the same)*.
 But, imagine this list only changes every 2h.
 If you get 100 visites per minute during these 2 hours, you will compute this list value 12000 times, with the exact same value.
 In these cases, you might want to look for a more permanent cache.

 ## Drupal Cache API

-Drupal comes with a very simple, but incredibly powerful [Cache API]().
+Drupal comes with a very simple, but incredibly powerful [Cache API](https://www.drupal.org/node/145279).
 This API allows you to store data (any data&thinsp;&mdash;&thinsp;it takes care of serialization for you) in a semi permanent cache bin.

 By default, this data gets stored in the database, but many modules provide other cache backends, like Redis, Memcache or even in static files.
-However, as a developer, you do not control where this is stored.
+Of course, as a module developer, you do not control where this is stored.
 But that doesn't mean you shouldn't make us of the cache API.

 Lets take our example of the list again.
 This time, we use the Cache API *in conjunction with the static cache*.
 This is because there's a slight overhead to fetch the cached data.
 So, once you have it, you might as well reuse it.